1991 Latvian independence and democracy referendum

 An independence referendum was held in the Latvian SSR on 3 March 1991, alongside a similar referendum in the Estonian SSR the same day.
 Known as the "Popular Survey about the independence of the Republic of Latvia", voters were asked "are you in favour of a democratic and independent Republic of Latvia".
 It was approved by 74.9% of voters, with a turnout of 87.6%.
 Latvian Republic civilians registered in Soviet Army units also had the right to vote in this poll.

-The independence of Latvia was finally restored on 21 August 1991.
+The independence of Latvia was restored on 21 August 1991.